Tauwasser/VUECartReader/README.md

-# USB interface/dumper for the Nintendo® Virtual Boy™ Cartridges
+# USB interface/dumper for Nintendo® Virtual Boy™ Cartridges

 This is the software for the Virtual Boy™ (VUE) Cart Reader.
 The reader consists of an ATmega32U2 which interfaces with USB and a VUE Game Edge Connector (GEC) Receptacle (REC) to communicate both ways.

 For information on the hardware, check out the hardware branch *reader_hw*.

-For information of the firmware, check out the firmware branch *master*.
+For information on the firmware, check out the firmware branch *master*.

 ## Features